 Obsessive Evangelists and Classical Thinkers

 This may seem like a bit of an exaggeration, but enterprise data warehouses also have evangelists.
-Most data initiatives started with the best intentions, but when times were less busy, engineers continued mapping data.
+Most data initiatives started with many good intentions, but when times were less busy, engineers continued mapping data.
 Integrating data was no longer done for the sake of data consumption, but only for its own sake.
 Data integration became a hobby.
 The side effect is that various data warehouse became unnecessary complex and too difficult to maintain.
 Some of these evangelists were only discussing the modelling techniques, rather than paying attention to business users and their requirements.
 Business users felt not fully understood, so lack of trust was created.

 Another problem is how the enterprise data warehouse and data lake teams are assembled with traditional software engineers.
 Many come with a database administrator (DBA) background and are used to design monoliths.
-They are trapped in the past and lack today’s modern skillsets like domain-driven design, distributed and evolutionary design thinking, data versioning, CI/CD and automated-testing experience, and so on.
+They are trapped in the past and lack today’s modern skillsets like DataOps, domain-driven design, distributed and evolutionary design thinking, data versioning, CI/CD and automated-testing experience, and so on.
 Scaling up and fulfilling today’s modern requirements is consequently a challenge.

 Many EDWs are often build upon ‘prefabricated’, off-the-shelf, industry-specific data models.
 IBM, Teradata, Oracle and Microsoft, for example, provide these data models for different industries.
 The problem I have with these industry-specific data models is that they are the vendor’s version of the truth, not yours.
 Many of these models are too detailed and full with assumptions.
 These details require you to fill up many empty tables with only keys.
 Consequently the integration layer becomes extremely large and complex.